zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-data-access-easy-2.md

 ## Creating the solution in DotNet CLI

-One of the advantages of NET Core is that it allows us to execute its actions from the command line, with that, we get all the functionality on platforms like Linux.
+One of the advantages of .NET Core is that it allows us to execute its actions from the command line, with that, we get all the functionality on platforms like Linux.
 In this case, we will use Powershell.
 To create a project, we will create a folder and navigate to it with:

 ```console
 mkdir PostEntityCore